 About the basics of voltage measurement

 Voltage measurements are made to ensure that electrical equipment is working properly and to check electrical circuits.
-When measuring voltage, connect the terminal of the voltmeter in parallel with the part you want to measure.
+When measuring voltage, connect the terminals of the voltmeter in parallel with the part you want to measure.

 If the voltage is in the range of 1 V to 10 V, such as "circuit used in school experiments" or "battery-powered toys," you can easily measure it with a voltmeter or tester.
 However, when the voltage is high or conversely low, you cannot measure it as usual.
 In that case, special equipment and methods are required.